atlassian-labs/data-center-terraform/docs/docs/userguide/CLEANUP.md

 ./pkg/scripts/uninstall -c <custom-config-file>
 ```

-Uninstall by default will remove the products and all Atlassian Data Center infrastructure.
+Uninstall will remove the products and all Atlassian Data Center infrastructure by default.
 Terraform state files will be remain after uninstall unless you force removing it by adding switch `-t` in uninstall command.

 !!! tip "Do you want to delete the terraform state after removing environment?"